 Setting unattainable goals can demoralize business owners when they do not achieve them.
 But setting and achieving attainable goals can provide a confidence boost that can further motivate you.
 Once you achieve one goal, set the bar higher for the next one.

-For example, your goal can be to have your one-person venture make a profit in its first year—even if that profit is $1.
+For example, your goal can be to have your one-person venture make a profit in its first year‚ even if that profit is $1.
 From there, you can scale it up to eventually make that six-figure business attainable.

 Not all goals that can be achieved or worth achieving.
 Certain goals aren't relevant to your needs, your other goals, your skillset or current market realities.
 If any of these criteria apply, it may be wise to pause the goal for a more opportune time.

-For example, an economic downturn marked by lower consumer spending may not be the ideal time to introduce an upscale product.
+Case in point, an economic downturn marked by lower consumer spending may not be the ideal time to introduce an upscale product.
 Having this awareness of goal relevance will help you stay ahead of trends and stand out from competing businesses.

 Always define a timeframe that is realistic for the scope of the effort.
 With a clear deadline, you can plan for a goal, make progress toward it and ultimately achieve it.